leros321/quay-exporter/README.md

-# mtr.external.otc.telekomcloud.com exporter
+# mtr.devops.telekom.de exporter

-`quay-exporter` is a daemon exposing information about your mtr.external.otc.telekomcloud.com repositories as Prometheus metrics.
+`quay-exporter` is a daemon exposing information about your mtr.devops.telekom.de repositories as Prometheus metrics.
 Those metrics can be then used to monitor the number and severity of vulnerabilities present in the docker images published in that service.